CUTLER-H2020/draxis_gauge_visualization/README.md

   Run the server tests using mocha.

 For more information about any of these commands run `yarn ${task} --help`.
 For a full list of tasks checkout the `package.json` file, or run `yarn run`.

+## Installing plugin

+- log in into your server
+- cd your_kibana_installation_path
+- if you are using docker run: docker exec -it { container_name } bash
+- install plugin by running: bin/kibana-plugin install https://github.com/CUTLER-H2020/draxis_gauce_visualization.git
+- this step takes about 5 minutes
+- done!